Contact Us Open

 However, you want to pay close attention, as liquid deicers can have different active ingredients.
 Some use melted salt solutions, so you're still salting your driveway.
 Other solutions use a mixture of alcohol (ethylene glycol) instead, similar to your winter-formula windshield wiper fluid that helps keep ice off your windshield when driving.

 Exothermic materials are alternative materials that lower the melting temperature of ice so that it melts in colder weather.
-Common exothermic materials include
+However, their effectiveness is often overstated.

 Preventive Measures